North Korea prepares to dismantle nuclear test site

 North Korea has been clearing out small buildings and sheds from the site in recent weeks, according to satellite images and analysis from the online Korea journal 38 North.

-The dismantling of the site will include "collapsing all of its tunnels with explosions, blocking its entrances, and removing all observation facilities, research buildings and security posts,' according to North Korea's North official Korean Central News Agency (KCNA).
+The dismantling of the site will include “collapsing all of its tunnels with explosions, blocking its entrances, and removing all observation facilities, research buildings and security posts,” according to North Korea's official Korean Central News Agency (KCNA).

 Punggye-ri, located in the mountainous northeast of the country, is the site where all six of North Korea's nuclear tests have been held.